koibots8230/Newbie-Orientation/exercises/HelloRobot.md

 |Test|This is when the robot is enabled in test mode, we use this for misc tasks|
 |Simulation|This is when the robot is simulating.
 We'll get to this later, ignore it for now|

+Double check to make sure your code works syntax-wise by hitting the W icon in the top right (or press Fn + F1) and selecting "Build Robot Code"

 Commit and push your changes(remember, you made new files, so you have to git add them!).